List of former Maryland state highways (2–199): MD 184

 Maryland Route 184 was the designation for Blair Road, which ran 0.36 mi from US 29 and Eastern Avenue in Silver Spring east to another intersection with Eastern Avenue where Blair Road enters Washington, D.C. in southeastern Montgomery County.
 The highway was constructed as a macadam road in 1923.
 MD 184 was removed from the state highway system in 1999 as part of the highway swap to designate the Great Seneca Highway as MD 119.

-MD 194
+MD 194 (1927–1956)

 Maryland Route 194 was the designation for Flower Avenue from MD 195 in Takoma Park north to former MD 516 in Silver Spring in southeastern Montgomery County.
 The highway was paved from MD 195 to MD 320 by 1927.
 MD 194 was involved in a three-way number swap in 1956; the original MD 71 became modern MD 194 and MD 71 was applied to what is now US 301 from Queenstown to the Delaware state line.
 The original MD 194 became MD 787, which was removed from the state highway system in 2012.